NSW Perinatal Data Collection (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

 NSW mothers are getting older with the mean maternal age at first birth around 29 years and at subsequent birth just over 30.
 The proportion of teenage mothers is declining.

-Aboriginal mothers and babies, those from socioeconomically disadvantaged areas and some overseas born mothers and their babies, continue to experience worse outcomes than other NSW mothers and babies.
+Aboriginal mothers and babies, those from socioeconomically disadvantaged areas, and some overseas-born mothers and their babies continue to experience worse outcomes than other NSW mothers and babies.

-The NSW Ministry of Health maintains two population-based surveillance systems the NSW Perinatal Data Collection and the NSW Register of Congenital Conditions.
-These assist in monitoring health of mother and babies and maternity service planning in NSW.
+The NSW Ministry of Health maintains two population-based surveillance systems that collect information concerning pregnancy and birth: the NSW Perinatal Data Collection and the NSW Register of Congenital Conditions.
+They assist in monitoring the health of mothers and babies and, maternity service planning in NSW.